shanxp/winston-kue-transport/README.md

     done();
 });
 ```
+All options from Winston module are available here.
+Additionally **queueName** has been added.
 In order to see the queue items there is a web-based module [kue-ui](https://github.com/stonecircle/kue-ui)

 ## Installation

-This module will be available soon on [NPM](http://www.npmjs.com)
+This module is available on [NPM](https://www.npmjs.com/package/winston-kue-transport)

 ## Tests

 Run **npm test**.
-The current tests check if some dummy values can put into queue.
+The current tests check if some dummy values can be put into queue.